-In dealing with the government agencies that oversee our activities, our associates must take an active role in staying up-to-date on all the regulations that apply to their activity.
+In dealing with the government agencies that oversee our in-country activities, our associates must take an active role in staying up-to-date on all the regulations that apply to their activity.
 We will cooperate courteously during any inspections or investigations and provide requested information to which these agencies are entitled.
 Please notify the Medical Camp Director whenever an inspection, investigation, or request for information occurs.

 Bribes and Kickbacks

 A bribe or kickback is the giving or accepting of money, fees, commissions, credits, gifts, or favors for the purpose of obtaining favorable treatment in return.
 We never offer, give, ask for, or take any form of bribe or kickback.
 We want people to do business with us or use our services because of their value, not because they have received something extra under the table.
 When we work with government officials, we strictly comply with the government’s requirements, including their rules on gifts, meals, entertainment, and conflicts of interest.

 Conflicts of Interest